-I have been dealing with developmental/behavioral/cognitive issues all my life.
+I have been dealing with developmental, behavioral & cognitive issues all my life.
 The first diagnoses was ADD (well LONG before they called it that, in my childhood they called it "hyperactivity disorder", and as I matured, my problems manifested in all sort of ways...Focus, sense of self, personal responsibility, social communication.
-One after another I had diagnoses after diagnoses (misdiagnoses) that never offered any long term help.
+One after another I had diagnoses after diagnoses that never offered any long term help.
 This is, to be fair, largely because, even until recent weeks and months, I've lacked an appropriate and accurate "internal language" to relate to doctors what was going on.

 Back to my example:

-I came to live in SoCal 4 years ago, because I was suffering with Hepatitis C, and was just getting sicker and sicker.
-A new friend, who turns out is more sister than friend invited me here, to help get me well.
+I came to live in SoCal 4 years ago, because I needed healthcare badly and was just getting sicker and sicker.
+A friend, who is like a sister invited me here, to help get me well.
 In the beginning of all my medical tests my neurologist performed a brain and brainstem scan, and I was diagnosed with AgCC.
 Everything changed.